xapi-project/ci-test/README.md

 # ci-test
-Test target for CI service
+Test target for CI service.
+This is not the repository you are looking for.
+Move along.